 Some stats from the Baylor study: Nearly half of survey respondents reported being phubbed by their partner.
-About a quarter said it caused a conflict, and more than a third reported feelings of depression as a result.
+About one-quarter said it caused a conflict, and more than one-third reported feelings of depression as a result.

-Another study by researchers at University of Michigan’s C.S.
-Mott Children’s Hospital and Illinois State University suggests that the way adults use their cellphones can also have an adverse impact on their children, and may even spur behavioral issues.
+This is especially important if you have children.
+One study by researchers at the University of Michigan’s C.S.
+Mott Children’s Hospital and Illinois State University suggests that the way adults use their cellphones can have an adverse impact on their children, and may even spur behavioral issues.

-- Familiarize yourself with the Do Not Disturb function on your phone.
-You can use a feature that automatically blocks alerts and rings during certain times or only allows the phone to notify you if the calls or messages are sent from those you specify.
+You can use a feature that automatically blocks alerts and rings during certain times, or only allows the phone to notify you if the calls or messages are sent from those you specify.

-What is your relationship with your smartphone, and how does it affect your other relationships?
+How does your smartphone use affect your relationships?
 Share with us in comments below or on our Facebook page.